krizzdewizz/vscode-goto-last-edit-location/README.md

 Press `CTRL+Q` to invoke the command.

+## Release Info

+v0.2.0
+- Changed keybinding to `CTRL+Q` on Mac.
+- Changed keybinding to be always active.

+v0.1.0
+- Initial release

 ## Development setup
 - run `npm install` inside the project folder
 - open VS Code on the project folder